aLaskevic/Diashow/README.md

-# Diashow
+# Diashow - JavaScript

-In this project I created an animated and interactive Diashow with Javascript.
-The purpose of this Project was it to get more comform with Javascript.
+The Diashow has an animated loading bar which shows for how long the image will be displayed.
+It's also possible to interact with the Diashow by dragging the current image to one side.
+The goal of the project is to get more in touch with JavaScript DOM manipulation.

 ![image](https://user-images.githubusercontent.com/96989243/184197942-70154876-ba12-4f69-ad91-1bc60909932f.png)